- What Is The LOC Or LCO Method?

 Here is a hint, do not jump on every band wagon because every head of hair is different.
-However, if a method or hair practice is popular and you keep seeing it all over every blog or YouTube video then it makes sense to take a second look at it.
+However, if a method or hair practice is popular and you keep seeing it everywhere then it makes sense to take a second look at it.

-The LOC method is one of those things you may have seen everywhere, the abbreviation means Liquid, Oil and Cream which signifies the products used to moisturize and seal hair in order to keep the hair hydrated for longer periods.
+The L.O.C. or LOC method and the L.C.O. method is one of those things you may have seen everywhere, the abbreviation simply means Liquid, Oil and Cream for LOC or alternatively Liquid Cream and Oil for LCO.
+This signifies the products used in succession to moisturize and seal the hair in order to keep it hydrated for longer periods.

-It is not a new idea of course and even BHI did a postcard tip with a similar technique but a different name a while ago.
-The premise behind the LOC method is really simple, you are essentially layering the products on your strands to get the most out of your moisture routine by sealing in your moisture with two blocking agents: emulsifiers and oil.
+It is not a new idea of course, having been around for a good while before it was popularised.
+The premise behind the method is really simple, you’re essentially layering the products on your strands to get the most out of your moisture routine by sealing in your moisture with two blocking agents: an emulsified cream and oil.

-Like a game of Chinese whispers (is that even PC any more?), the L in LOC has morphed from Liquid to Leave-In in some circles but hey, whatever gets moisture into your strands fastest is fine by us!
+In recent times the L in LOC has morphed from Liquid to Leave-In in some circles but hey, whatever gets moisture into your strands fastest is absolutely fine!

-Ultra dry hair is the number one cause of breakage and loss of length and unsurprisingly it is the number one characteristic of afro textured hair.
-With that said, finding ways to retain moisture in our curly locks should be our number one goal and the LOC method was created with just that in mind.
+Ultra dry hair is the most common cause of breakage and loss of length and unsurprisingly it is also the number one characteristic of afro textured hair.
+With that said, finding ways to retain moisture in our curly locks should be our number one goal and the LOC or LCO method was created with just that in mind.